devonjkohler/Omega_Implementations/README.md

 4. Artificial Randomly Generated Signaling Network: https://github.com/SunnyXu/artificial_random_signaling_network

 These models display some of the applications where casual inference and Omega can shine when applied to biological problems.
+Please see the corresponding jupyter notebook for each model for more details.